Hélène Rousseaux

-Hélène Rousseaux (born 25 September 1991) is a Belgian female volleyball player.
-She is a member of the Belgium women's national volleyball team and played for LJ Modena in 2014.
+Hélène Rousseaux (born 25 September 1991) is a Belgian female volleyball player for the Farm Fresh Foxies of the Premier Volleyball League (PVL) in the Philippines.
+She is a member of the Belgium women's national volleyball team.

 She was part of the Belgian national team at the 2014 FIVB Volleyball Women's World Championship in Italy.

 Belgian national volleyball player Tomas Rousseaux is her brother.